shawtan/notes/ENGL306Anotes.md

 ### Determiners
 - e.g the, a, this, that, these/those
 - Semantics:
-- Morpology: generally invariant, except these/those
+- Morphology: generally invariant, except these/those
 - Syntax: front of noun phrases

 ### Conjunctions
 - e.g and, or, but
 - Semantics:
-- Morpology: invariant
+- Morphology: invariant
 - Syntax: connect words, phrases or independent clauses
 - Types:
     - coordinating: elements are conjoined in parallel